-- 1. Make sure Kill Switch is out by pulling.
-(See Illustration B) - 2.
-Turn red Main Disconnect Switch to ON position.
-(See Illustration B) - 3.
-Set 4-Position Selector Switch to OFF.
-(See Illustration B) - 4.
-Press green start Button.
-Machine will not run unless start button is pressed after Kill Switch is out and red Main Disconnect Switch is on.
-(See Illustration B) - 5.
+- 1. Make sure Kill Switch is out by pulling (see Illustration C). - Turn red Main Disconnect Switch to ON position (see Illustration C).
+2. - 3.
+Set 4-Position Selector Switch to OFF (see Illustration C). - 4.
+Press green Start Button.
+Machine will not run unless start button is pressed after Kill Switch is out and red Main Disconnect Switch is on (see Illustration C). - 5.
 Select operating mode on 4-Position Selector Switch from one of the following options:

-Remote: Remote control hand pendant will control machine.

-Off: Machine will not run. (overrides remote hand pendant)

-Blower: Only the blower will run continuously. (manual control at machine)

-Agitator-Feed/Blower: Both the blower and the agitator-feed will run continuously.

-(manual control at machine)
+Remote: Remote control hand pendant will control machine Off: Machine will not run (overrides hand pendant).
+Blower: Only the blower will run continuously (manual control at machine).
+Agitator-Feed/Blower: Both the blower and the agitator-feed with run continuously • (manual control at the machine).

-Main Control Panel (lid closed)

-Main Disconnect Switch (Red)

-(Illustration B)

-- 6. When operating in Remote mode, the 4-Position Selector Switch must be set to Remote position.
-(See Illustration B) - 7.
-Remote control hand pendant positions will be selected from the following:

-BLOWER-FEED - operates both blower motor and agitator-feed motor simultaneously

-OFF - (middle position) all functions stop BLOWER - operates the blower motor only